princegyan/IntelFarm/README.md

 # Contributing
-This project is not open for contributions yet
+This project is not open for contributions yet.
+Okay